yjmark/Remote-sensing/assignments/HW2.md

 ### 3.1 Model Training

-Split your data into a training dataset (70%) and a validation dataset (30%) by adding a random column.
+Split your data into a training dataset (70%) and a validation dataset (30%).
 Train and evaluate a random forest model using the training set with all engineered features.

-After training, analyze feature importance scores to justify each feature's inclusion.
+After training, analyze [variable importance scores](https://stackoverflow.com/questions/74519767/interpreting-variable-importance-from-random-forest-in-gee) to justify each feature's inclusion.
 Identify which features are most influential in the classification.
 Report the final features that you keep in your model.

 ### 3.2 Accuracy Assessment

 Use the trained model to classify the Sentinel-2 image, creating a land cover classification map with classes for urban, bare, water, and vegetation.

 Using the validation data, generate a confusion matrix and calculate the overall accuracy, precision, and recall.
-Which classes were confused most often with each other.
+Which classes were confused most often with each other?
 Why do you think this was?

 Visually compare your landcover data for your ROI with the corresponding [landcover data from the European Space Agency](https://developers.google.com/earth-engine/datasets/catalog/ESA_WorldCover_v200).
 Do your classifications agree?
 If not, do you notice any patterns in the types of landcover where they differ, or any particular features in the imagery that are hard for your model to recognize (e.g., sand, water, or asphalt)?

-## 4. Results

 Export the classified image as a GeoTIFF and the confusion matrix and accuracy metrics to a CSV file for documentation.

-For bonus points, calculate the area of each land cover class in square kilometers.

-## 6. Reflection Questions
+## 4. Reflection Questions

 What limitations did you run into when completing this assignment?
 What might you do differently if you repeated it, or what might you change if you had more time and/or resources?